Humans as Occupational Beings 2 (10311.1)

 Once marking and moderation have been completed, students will receive their marks and appropriate written feedback.
 If a student would like to receive further feedback, a timeslot will be allocated for students to book a time with the unit convener/teaching staff.

-Students will need to seek persons to assess/interview for assignments 1 & 2.
+Students will need to seek people to assess/interview for assignments 1 & 2.
+Further details on this matter can be found in the assignment outline in Canvas.

 Students are expected to attend and participate in all activities across the unit.